Supersonic-Sites/MEZStudiobeaute/content/en/_index.md

         title: Esthetics
         img_title: Please type in a description of the image that would help the user when they hover the image
-        description: "Our dedicated estheticians offer a variety of relaxing facial, nail, and eyelash treatments, microblading, hair removal services, and stunning make-up applications for any event. "
+        description: "Enjoy a variety of relaxing facial, nail, and eyelash treatments, microblading, hair removal services, and stunning make-up applications for any event. "
       - img: https://via.placeholder.com/600x400
         aos: fade
         cta_link: services/laser-treatments